-FINES, FEES, AND CHARGES; WAIVER OF STUDENT FEES
+FINES, FEES, AND CHARGES: WAIVER OF STUDENT FEES

 The school establishes fees and charges to fund certain school activities.
-Some students may be unable to pay these fees.
-Students will not be denied educational services or academic credit due to the inability of their parent or guardian to pay fees or certain charges.
+Students will not be denied the opportunity to participate in curricular and extracurricular programs of the school district due to the inability of their parent or guardian to pay fees or certain charges.
 Students whose parent or guardian is unable to afford student fees may receive a fee waiver.
-A fee waiver does not exempt a student from charges for lost and damaged books, locks, materials, supplies, and/or equipment.
+A fee waiver applies to all fees related to school, instruction, and extracurricular activities.

-Applications for fee waivers may be submitted by a parent or guardian of a student who has been assessed a fee.
+Applications for fee waivers may be obtained from the school office and may be submitted by a parent or guardian of a student who has been assessed a fee.
 As student is eligible for a fee waiver if at least one of the following prerequisites is met: